 This is the process if a principal refuses to accept your reason for non-attendance:

-- Referral to a School Attendance Officer;
+- Referral to a School Attendance Officer (regional director);

 - The School Attendance Officer makes enquiries.
 They would consider the reason you supplied together with your pending home education application and the process is likely to go no further;